nhattan/nhattan.github.io/_posts/2015-07-17-import-export-csv-with-ruby-part-1.markdown

 Because when you import, it means that you create new record and you don't need to use the timestamps in CSV file anymore.

-# Import CSV
+So we've done with exporting records to CSV.
 It's so easy, right?
-I told you :)
+I told you :).
+You also can see the snippet used to export records here, it's pretty simple [https://gorails.com/episodes/export-to-csv](https://gorails.com/episodes/export-to-csv)

 Let's go to part 2:
 [Import, export CSV with Ruby (part 2)](/rails/csv/2015/07/29/import-export-csv-with-ruby-part-2.html)